Surbhi-Kohli/WebDevInterviewPrep/JSInterviewQuestions/Map-Filter-Reduce/Filter-and-polyfill.md

 # 2. Simple Polyfill

-This is the simple version:
+This is the simple version, good for interviews :

 ```js
 Array.prototype.myFilter = function(callback, context) { //filter accepts callback and context